moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

     ![Submit Time Off](./Plugin%20Template%20Request%20Time-Off%20in%20Workday%20081c4d522bf64bbead3697288dd46047/crest-5.png)

-6. If your employee selects yes, ask clarifying questions about their end date and additional comments for their time off request.
+6. If your employee selects yes, ask for the end date and additional comments for their time off request.
     * End Date: this is configured as a Date slot
     * Comments: this is configured as a Free Text input